RAILFAN GUIDES of the U.S.

 Central.
 The original section which opened in

-1990 and went to Timonium.
+1990 and went as far north as Timonium.
 The extension opened to Hunt Valley in

 September of 1997.

-hikey-bikey Trail, which is very popular with those types.
+hikey-bikey Trail, which is very popular.
 The R-O-W

 remains visible.
 NS trains stopped running when the light rail closed the